Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 You can view it as taking away the amount added per dimension as we find each per added amount.
-Additionally, you can produce the same pattern from the 5-dimensional set with the subtraction example included at the end by adding up the number of times we subtracted the same values into themselves after each subtraction of all numbers per row.
+Additionally, you can produce the same pattern from the 5-dimensional set with the subtraction code example demonstrated earlier on this page by adding up the number of times we subtracted the same values into themselves after each subtraction of all numbers per row.

 <br /><br />

 This shortcut removes repeated subtractions per row.
+In the next picture is an image of the values we multiplied by.

 <br /><br />